chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/99 - Regions and certificates/0-regions.md

 2. [FCC](RAK7289CV2H_RAK7289V2H_FCC_Certification.pdf) (USA): The Federal Communications Commission confirms that the device complies with the requirements for operation in the USA.
 3. [RCM](RAK7289CV2H_RAK7289V2H_RCM_Certification.pdf) (Australia): Regulatory Compliance Mark indicating compliance with Australian and New Zealand regulations.

-Make sure the Blackbird miner is configured to work in the correct region and complies with all local regulations.
-For more information on regional settings and certification requirements, please contact the relevant regulatory authorities in your region.
+The Blakbird miner would be shipped pre-configured to work in the region you selected during the purchase.
+If you willing to change the region, please contact our support team.